rajiviyer/genai_evaluation/README.md

 ```

 ## Motivation
-The motivation for this package comes from Dr. Vincent Granville's book [Generative AI Technology Break-through: Spectacular Performance of New Synthesizer](https://mltblog.com/3Koag20)
+The motivation for this package comes from Dr. Vincent Granville's paper [Generative AI Technology Break-through: Spectacular Performance of New Synthesizer](https://mltblog.com/3Koag20)

 If you have any tips or suggestions, please contact us on email.